Practice of the Week

 Stop blaming means you take the full appreciation and full responsibility for everything that arises in your life, no matter whose fault it is.
 This is very bad; this is not what I wanted; this brings many attendant problems.
 But what are you going to do with it?
 What can you learn from it?
 How can you make use of it for the path?
 These are the questions to ask, and answering them is entirely up to you.
 Furthermore, you can answer them.
 You have the strength and the capacity.
 Stop blaming is a tremendous practice of cutting through the long human habit of complaining and whining, and finding on the other side of all of that the strength to turn every situation into the path.

 Blaming others and blaming yourself are actually not so different.
-How is it possible to blame yourself (in the customary way we have been doing all our lives)?
+How is it possible to blame yourself?
 The only way is to stand next to yourself wagging your finger at yourself, just the way you wag your finger at someone else you are blaming for something.
 Blaming yourself requires that you somehow stand outside yourself and scrutinize yourself, removing yourself from yourself so as to make yourself into somebody else that you could blame.
 This is absurd, yet this is what we do.
 There is no way to be self-blaming or self-incriminating or self-judging without self-externalizing.
 The question, then, is: Who is it that is standing over there wagging her or his finger at whom?

 So it doesn't matter whom you blame.
 Self or another, it is more or less the same thing.
 The important point is to accept that what has happened has actually happened.
 Without hesitation you eat the snake head.
 You accept reality; you accept responsibility; you figure out what to do next.